“The moment someone asks you to pay money to release money… you’re no longer dealing with a business — you’re dealing with a scam.”

 To unlock the money, he was told he needed to pay $18,199.

-This was framed as necessary — a standard requirement tied to legal clearance, copyright issues, and financial compliance.
+PDFThis wasn’t just positioned as a publishing cost, it was framed as the final step in unlocking a high-return investment, making the entire scheme far more dangerous than a standard publishing scam.
+It was presented as necessary, a requirement tied to legal clearance, copyright issues, and financial compliance.
 It sounded official.
 Structured.
 Even unavoidable.

 But this is the moment where everything falls apart.